HSodhani/Ecommerce_store/README.md

 Administrator of Shopping Cart System has multiple features such as Add, Delete, Update shopping Items.

 Features of shopping cart
-Secure registration and profile managementfacilities for Customers.
+Secure registration and profile management facilities for Customers.
 Browsing through the e-Mall to see the itemsthat are there in each category of products likeApparel, Kitchen accessories, Bath accessories, Food items etc.
 Creating a Shopping cart so that customer canShop N number of items and checkout finally withthe entire shopping cart